 ProTerra has rules for benchmarking against other sustainability criteria.
-The objective of benchmarking is understandings the level of alignment between standards and defining recognition agreement where possible.
+The objective of benchmarking is to understand the level of alignment between standards and to define recognition agreements where possible.
 ProTerra embraces mutual recognition and synergies wherever applicable.
-These synergies aim towards the reduction of costs and complexity on all levels, reduce audit burden and encourages cooperation.
+These synergies aim towards the reduction of costs and complexity at all levels, reduce audit burden and encourage cooperation.

-ProTerra benchmarking criteria and the current recognized Standards are detailed at the ProTerra Foundation webpage.
+ProTerra benchmarking criteria and the current recognised Standards are detailed at the ProTerra Foundation webpage.